UTF-16

 A Unicode encoding that uses 16-bit code units.
 Used internally by JavaScript, Java, and Windows.

-UTF-16 is a Unicode encoding that represents characters using 16-bit (2-byte) code units.
-Characters in the Basic Multilingual Plane (BMP) use 2 bytes, while characters outside the BMP use surrogate pairs (4 bytes).
+UTF-16 is a Unicode encoding that represents characters in 16-bit (2-byte) units.
+Characters in the Basic Multilingual Plane (BMP, U+0000-U+FFFF) use 2 bytes, while characters outside the BMP use surrogate pairs requiring 4 bytes.
+It is adopted as the internal string representation in many programming environments including JavaScript, Java, C#, and Windows APIs.